diogowernik/procedimentos/criar-user-preparar-ambiente.md

 Dicas como criar novo user no ubuntu, como assinar a chave ssh para conectar com C9 e instalar utilizar o ruby:

     sudo adduser username
+    visudo

+add

+    username ALL=(ALL:ALL) ALL

+ctrl + X
+Y

+Create a file in the folder root/.ssh

+    id_rsa.pub
+    paste de big number in this file

 Create the SSH directory with the ssh command:

-    ssh username@159.203.44.1 'mkdir -p ~/.ssh'
+    ssh username@159.203.20.2 'mkdir -p ~/.ssh'

 Use the scp command to copy the key:

-    scp ~/.ssh/authorized_keys username@159.203.44.1:~/.ssh/authorized_keys
+    scp ~/.ssh/id_rsa.pub username@159.203.20.2:~/.ssh/authorized_keys

-how do i disable the password login for the user and only auth on the ssh key.
+# how do i disable the password login for the user and only auth on the ssh key.

-    /etc/ssh/sshd_config
+# /etc/ssh/sshd_config

-    PasswordAuthentication yes
+# PasswordAuthentication yes

-    and set it to no.
+# and set it to no.

-na pasta home/username/.ssh/authorized_keys copiar a chave do cloud9 lá.
+# na pasta home/username/.ssh/authorized_keys copiar a chave do cloud9 lá.

 ------